Eric-Ward475/Class-Notes/English/English 1H/Writing + Grammar/Writing Essays.md

 **Chunk**
 - A unified group of sentences or thoughts
 - Combines CDs and CMs
+- Do not repeat specific words, phrases or sentences
+- Present tense verbs only
+- Avoid being repetitive

 **How to write**
 - There are 3 parts to a chunk (some people teach 4)